Buyer note: confirm assumptions before quoting

 Introduction

-Casting defects cost manufacturers millions in scrap, rework and delayed shipments every year.
-Understanding the root causes behind common aluminum casting defects is the first step toward eliminating them.
-This guide covers the 7 defects we encounter most frequently in gravity casting and die casting production, with practical prevention strategies from our 20+ years on the shop floor.
+Casting defects create scrap, rework, approval delays, and supplier-comparison risk.
+Understanding the root causes behind common aluminum casting defects is the first step toward writing a stronger RFQ.
+This guide covers the seven defects buyers most often need to discuss during gravity casting and die casting sourcing, with practical prevention controls and inspection evidence to request before tooling release.

 Why Casting Defects Matter for Buyers